 The Hamburg-Nord district is popular with nature-loving guests, as the region is blessed with some of the biggest green spaces in the city.
 Visit Ohlsdorf Cemetery, the world’s largest cemetery-park, or the famous Stadtpark, which is popular with locals and visitors alike.
 At Hamburg Planetarium, also in Hamburg-Nord, multimedia projectors create amazing simulations of heavenly bodies, and a walk on the rooftop terrace here offers spectacular views of the city.

-Discover more Spa Hotels
+Discover more Spa Hotels in Germany

 Very popular spas are the Bäderland Kaifu-Sole in Eimsbüttel, the Bäderland Holthusenbad in Eppendorf as well as the Bartholomäus-Therme in Hamburg Barmbek and the Bäderland MidSommerland in Hamburg Harburg.